 Mould growth is one of the most persistent problems affecting the indoor built environment and the UK is among those countries where it is claimed that this problem is especially pronounced [1] with an estimated >1 million properties considered to have a significantly higher than average risk of harm due to seasonal or continuous mould and damp in England alone [2].
-Some of the contributing factors have been identified as rising or penetrating damp due to moisture exposure or construction defects, poor thermal performance, inadequate ventilation, overcrowding, lack of proper insulation, disrepair and fuel poverty [2-6].
-However, despite the increasing needs of the remediation and insurance industries for clear definitions, methodologies and benchmarks, indoor mould growth in buildings is still to large extent an area of confusion for academics and practitioners alike.
-The interpretation of any obtained results is difficult because there is no scientifically established criteria on the acceptable mould levels or compositions, or on the baseline levels for "normal" indoor environments [7,8].
+Some of the contributing factors have been identified as rising or penetrating damp due to moisture exposure or construction defects, poor thermal performance, inadequate ventilation, overcrowding, lack of proper insulation, disrepair, and fuel poverty [2-6].
+However, despite the increasing needs of the remediation and insurance industries for clear definitions, methodologies, and benchmarks, indoor mould growth in buildings is still, to large extent, an area of confusion for academics and practitioners alike.
+The interpretation of any obtained results is difficult because there are no scientifically established criteria on the acceptable mould levels or compositions, or on the baseline levels for 'normal' indoor environments [7, 8].
 An already limited number of suggested values for acceptable indoor mould levels are based on institutional consensus or professional judgement rather than concrete data obtained by means of well-established, transparent testing protocols, and are often contradictory.

-The differentiation between a "problem" indoor environment and a "normal" indoor environment has been the subject of many scholarly publications.
-Richards, in his early review [9], defines a damp/problem home as one where there is visible mould, which is in broad agreement with the findings of Hyvärinen et al. [10].
-On the other hand, it has been shown that the lack of visible mould does not necessarily mean that mould levels are low and that testing might still be desirable [11,12].
-However even when data are available via testing, guidance as to when mould levels should be taken as indicative of a need for remediation is still rather superficial.
-The guidelines either have no specific criteria, or use visible mould growth (or water damage, or musty odours) as the remediation triggering event (e.g. [13,14]), which are of little use when high mould concentrations have not (yet) manifested in the form of visible mould, when there is no obvious water damage or when the mould is hidden inside cavities.
+The differentiation between a 'problem' indoor environment and a 'normal' indoor environment has been the subject of many scholarly publications.
+Richards, in his early review [9], defines a damp/ problem home as one where there is visible mould, which is in broad agreement with the findings of Hyvärinen et al. [10].
+On the other hand, it has been shown that the lack of visible mould does not necessarily mean that mould levels are low and that testing might still be desirable [11, 12].
+However, even when data are available via testing, guidance as to when mould levels should be taken as indicative of a need for remediation is still rather superficial.
+The guidelines either have no specific criteria, or use visible mould growth (or water damage, or musty odours) as the remediation triggering event (e.g. [13, 14]), which are of little use when high mould concentrations have not (yet) manifested in the form of visible mould, when there is no obvious water damage or when the mould is hidden inside cavities.

-One approach that is deeply-rooted within the research community is to compare indoor and outdoor concentrations and species.
+One approach that is deeply rooted within the research community is to compare indoor and outdoor concentrations and species.
 It is suggested that when indoor concentrations are higher than outdoor readings by a certain recommended level (which varies from scholar to scholar; see [8]), then indoor fungal contamination should be suspected [15], unless the houses are extremely dusty [16] or there is some other intramural source of mould [17].
 This approach, while seemingly robust, has considerable potential to be flawed as it relies on a limited number of readings obtained from outdoors.
-Outdoor mould levels (and compositions; see [18]) can greatly vary temporally and spatially due to ever-changing wind speed and direction, anthropogenic activity, weather conditions, especially rain [19,20], and other local physical characteristics such the extent and nature of flora nearby (as pointed out even in guidelines recommending the use of this approach, see [21]), and there is no well-established guidance to specify how many outdoor readings should be taken, at what time, and from where in reference to the tested indoor environment (cf. [22]).
-[15] suggest that "at least 2 and perhaps up to 10% of the total number of samples come from outdoors", however in most studies, one outdoor reading is taken (e.g. [23-25]), which can easily lead to some "accidental" values, and outdoor levels should be derived based on high number of readings, especially when the measured concentrations are low (see [8] for detailed examples of seasonal variability of outdoor values).
+Outdoor mould levels (and compositions; see [18]) can greatly vary temporally and spatially due to ever-changing wind speed and direction, anthropogenic activity, weather conditions, especially rain [19, 20], and other local physical characteristics such the extent and nature of flora nearby (as pointed out even in guidelines recommending the use of this approach, see [21]), and there is no well-established guidance to specify how many outdoor readings should be taken, at what time, and from where in reference to the tested indoor environment (cf. [22]).
+Horner et al. [15] suggest that 'at least 2 and perhaps up to 10% of the total number of samples come from outdoors', however, in most studies, one outdoor reading is taken (e.g. [23-25]), which can easily lead to some 'accidental' values.